Video call etiquette: Essential tips from recruitment experts

 2. Be respectful of people’s time

-It is very unnecessary to invite your whole team to every meeting.
+It can be unnecessary to invite your whole team to every meeting.
 This applies to in-person meetings and video calls.
-Only invite people who will have something to contribute or actually need the information that will be provided.
-If you are unsure if you need a co-worker on a call, you probably don’t.
+Try to only invite people who will have something to contribute or actually need the information that will be provided.

 3. Limit how many people are on the call

-Limit meetings to smaller groups, max 10 attendees, to ensure your video call is brief and effective.
+Limit meetings to smaller groups of members relevant to the topic of the call, to ensure your video call is brief and effective.
 It’s harder to stay on topic during video conference calls when 20-30 people are trying to be heard!

 4. Make an agenda and stick to it